 Rebel Tartan Project

-Now in its second year, the Rebel Tartan Project (RTP) is a collaboration between Liberation Kilt Co, the Ethical Fashion Forum, Bute Fabrics and top UK art and design programmes.
-What began with an email to Juliana Sissons, lecturer and Fashion Designer-in-Residence at the V&A Museum, has blossomed into an exciting design competition in which student teams design striking woven, knitted and printed fabrics to raise awareness and inspire people to take action on a chosen social issue.
+Now in its second year, the Rebel Tartan Project (RTP) is a collaboration between Liberation Kilt Co, the Ethical Fashion Forum, Bute Fabrics and art and design programmes at UK universities.
+What began with the below email to Juliana Sissons, Fashion Designer-in-Residence at the V&A Museum, has blossomed into an exciting design competition in which student teams design imaginative woven, knitted and printed fabrics to raise awareness and inspire people to take action on a chosen social issue.